 - 4 cloves garlic minced/fine diced

-- 1 green bell pepper chopped
+- 1 green bell pepper diced

-- 300 grams mushrooms very fine diced/chopped
+- 300 grams mushrooms diced

-- 130 grams sweetcorn frozen or tinned
+- 130 grams sweetcorn frozen or canned

 - 1 packet taco/fajita/enchilada seasoning about a 24/28g packet.
 Or a few tablespoons if from a tub/jar.
-Link to a recipe for homemade taco seasoning is included in the recipe notes.

-- 1 can black beans 400g/14 oz can drained.
+- 1 can black beans 400g/14 oz can, drained

-- 1 can white kidney beans or red, 400g/14oz can drained.
+- 1 can white kidney beans 400g/14oz can, drained

 - 150 grams long grain rice